EduardRosert/swagger-django-generator/ui/README.md

-The contents of this folder is based on what us provided by the `swagger-ui` tool
+The contents of this folder is based on what is provided by the `swagger-ui` tool (see https://github.com/swagger-api/swagger-ui)